 About the series

-Cameras capture the work of some of Britain’s busiest Air Ambulance teams as they race against the clock to save lives in the golden hour.
+Emergency Helicopter Medics is back for a fourth series.
+Cameras capture the dramatic rescues of some of Britain’s busiest Air Ambulance teams as they race to bring the hospital emergency department to where it’s urgently needed.

-The call outs captured in More 4’s Emergency Helicopter Medics are only possible because of our supporters.
+The missions captured in More 4’s Emergency Helicopter Medics are only possible because of our supporters.

 Patient Story: Samantha Sugden